 What is the best budget multi-tool for preppers?

-The Gerber Suspension-NXT at $30–$40 is the best budget multi-tool for survival beginners.
+The Gerber Suspension-NXT at around $30–$40 is the best budget multi-tool for survival beginners.
 Its 15 tools, pocket clip, and 5.6-ounce weight make it a practical entry point.
 It won’t match the Wave+ in steel quality or longevity, but it works reliably for light to moderate use and makes an excellent backup tool in any kit.

 How many functions should a prepper multi-tool have?